Anurag1101/Complex_Calc/README.md

 - __str__(self): Provides a string representation of the Complex Number in the form of "a + bi".

-**Example Usage**
+# Example usage

 The following code demonstrates how to use the Complex class to perform arithmetic operations on complex numbers:
-# Example usage

     r1 = int(input("Enter the real part of first number: "))  # Input real part of 1st number
     i1 = int(input("Enter the imaginary part of first number: "))  # Input imaginary part of 1st number
     r2 = int(input("Enter the real part of second number: "))  # Input real part of 2nd number
     i2 = int(input("Enter the imaginary part of second number: "))  # Input imaginary part of 2nd number
     num1 = Complex(r1, i1)
     num2 = Complex(r2, i2)
     print(num1 + num2)   # Expected output: Sum of the two complex numbers
     print(num1 - num2)   # Expected output: Difference of the two complex numbers
     print(num1 * num2)   # Expected output: Product of the two complex numbers
     print(num1 / num2)   # Expected output: Quotient of the two complex numbers

 **Error Handling**: